Wind-WindKids/winding/samples/sophieandwind/frost.md

 “Hey,” he said, sitting down beside her
 and pulling her into a hug.

-Her eyes stayed on the page.
+Her voice wasn’t angry — just cold —
  *“Don’t touch me.”*

-Her voice wasn’t angry — just cold.
+He looked stunned — as if hit by a car.
+Like a bird that flew into glass.

 She stood and walked to the far side of the park without looking back.

 Her book was still open, face down where she’d left it.
-The echo of her words stayed in the air —
+The echo of her words stayed in the air.
-like a touch of frost to his heart.
 He tried to breathe and couldn’t.

+@comment: hidden
+Sophie is parroting what she was taught, without understanding the impact.
+Words were drilled into her head, and empathy was not a part of that lesson.

 --
 sunday_flight: spread, landscape-oriented
 --
-He went to the airfield anyway,
+He went to the airfield anyway.

-The sky was clear, air crisp and still, the kind of day they used to race for.
+The sky was clear, the air still.
-Wind rolled the eGull out alone, the hangar echoing in a way it never had before.
+Wind rolled the eGull out alone.

 His Dragon ran the preflight in calm, familiar tones.
 Everything was in the green.
-The wings caught the sunlight just right.
 Perfect conditions.

 He took off, climbing into the bright air.
 The hills spread below, green giving way to blue.

-But the other eGull sat silent in its hangar, Sophie’s headset untouched.
+But the other eGull sat silent in its hangar.
-No voice in his ear teasing him, no laughter over the channel when they caught lift.
+No laughter over the channel when they caught lift.
 He flew the pattern, landed smooth, taxied in.
-The Dragon said, “Nice flight.”

-Wind nodded, but didn’t answer.
 Without Sophie, it wasn’t flying.
 It was just… being in the air.

+--
+closed_door: spread, landscape-oriented
+--
+@left: page, text
+Their easy trust, nothing between them, was gone.
+Wind still tried — tea, a note, her rose mug warm, a flower.

+“Don’t move my stuff,” Sophie said, pointing to the bag.

+“It's in the door,” he said.
+“I put it back.”

+She stepped into the doorway.
+“Leave it.”

+“I’m doing our chores,” he said, edging past her.

+He went through.
+She looked at him, eyes hard.
+He left, and the door closed softly between them.
+The latch clicked.

+They were like two young seagulls in a gust — stalling, tumbling, feathers up — dropping toward the ocean.
+The water hit like ice.

+@right: page, image
+Narrow hallway: the bag on its hook, a doorway, Wind turning sideways with a trash bag; Sophie’s hand still lifted.

 --
 departure: page, text